 Image Source

-One of the most over-the-top, weirdest Tokyo experiences has to be dining at the Robot Restaurant in Shinjuku.
+One of the most over-the-top, weirdest Tokyo experiences was dining at the Robot Restaurant in Shinjuku.
+Although it was temporarily closed, it officially re-opened in 2023 as a re-branded Samurai Restaurant!
 This weird and unique thing to do in Tokyo is wildly popular and actually hardly a restaurant.
-It’s an assault on all your senses as flashy dancers and robots, echoing drums, neon props, and laser beams fill the stage in front of you.
+It’s an assault on all your senses as flashy dancers and samurai, echoing drums, neon props, and laser beams fill the stage in front of you.

 Visitors have described this as “life-changing”, or so strange it was “like a dream.”
 No matter what, this weird Tokyo attraction will make you think, “yes, this is Tokyo.”

-If robots are your thing, consider staying the night at Henn na Hotel, which us run by robots!
-Read more on the list of Weirdest Hotels in Japan.
+If robots are your thing, consider staying the night at Henn na Hotel, which us run by robot receptionists!
+Read more on my list of Weirdest Hotels in Japan.

 Source: Klook